phax/ph-commons/README.md

 So please ensure to not mix 5.x, 6.x and 8x. versions of ph-commons!

 This project was the following modules:
-  * ph-charset - support for additional charsets (e.g. UTF-7)
+  * ph-charset - support for additional character sets (e.g. UTF-7)
   * ph-commons - the most common base library stuff
   * ph-datetime - extension library for handling Java date and time special cases
   * ph-graph - generic graph library with directed and undirected graphs